pointcarre-app/maths.pm/pms/dataviz2/session_1_a.md

 - What are the signifiers ?
 - What are the signified ?
 - What can we conclude from those graphs ?
-- How to they compare in terms of visual unity ?
+- How do they compare in terms of visual unity?